nitinana/StockMarketUtil/README.md

 # StockMarketUtil

-The <B>getMaxProfit</B> method of <B>StockBestPrice</B> class accepts the list of stock prices and return the best profit that can be gained.
-The algorith used in retrieveing the best profit is similar to Selection Sort algorithm, and it has complexity of <B>O(N2)</B>.
+The <B>getMaxProfit</B> method of <B>StockBestPrice</B> class accepts the list of stock prices and returns the best profit that can be gained.
+The algorithm used in retrieving the best profit is similar to the Selection Sort algorithm, and it has the complexity of <B>O(N2)</B>.

-The Junit class <B>StockBestPriceTest</B> has 5 test cases added to verify the Solution.
+We also have <B>JUnit StockBestPriceTest</B> verify the solution.